How To Get a Job in Germany as an Indian?

 5. Medical care

-Medical care in Germany is world known and considered one of the best.
-Everyone is required by law to have medical insurance, even if you’re unemployed or unable to work.
+Medical care in Germany is world-known and considered one of the best.
+Everyone is required by law to have medical insurance, even if they’re unemployed or unable to work.

 It covers all your expenses if you get sick.
 Even if you find yourself in the hospital, all will be paid by the insurance!
 German hospitals are impressive; it feels like you are in a health resort.